cw1204772/AIC2018_iamai/Readme.md

 It requires both python 2 and 3 to run our system.
 * Python 2.7 or newer:
-  Please install [detectron](https://github.com/facebookresearch/Detectron), a powerful open-sourced object detector thanks to Facebook.
-Please refer to the [INSTALL.md](https://github.com/facebookresearch/Detectron/blob/master/INSTALL.md) to install all dependencies for inference.
+  Please install detectron \[[link](https://github.com/facebookresearch/Detectron)\], a powerful open-sourced object detector thanks to Facebook.
+Please refer to the INSTALL.md of detectron to install all dependencies for inference.
 * Python 3.5 or newer:
   Run `pip3 install -r requirements.txt` to install all dependence packages.